Mylne lab

 Dr Alysha Elliott, 2013 PhD (UQ)

 "Starting a graduate program in 2009 as Associate Professor Josh Mylne’s first primary PhD student was an exciting, challenging and rewarding time for us both.
 It was a great position to be in with a young and enthusiastic post doctoral supervisor who was keen to be by my side in the laboratory when needed as well as giving me the independence to find my own grounding and niche as a scientist.
 My thesis “A New Class of Daisy Seed Peptides” describes the discovery of a new and structurally diverse class of seed peptides.
 The majority of this work was [recently accepted] for publication in Plant Cell and other elements are currently being continued in the lab.
 I learnt a vast number of new techniques, as this project was multidisciplinary based on Josh’s plant molecular biology expertise, my own prior skill set in peptide chemistry and, via a strong collaboration with Dr. Johan Rosengren (NMR expert), structural biology.
 During my candidature, with the passionate support of Josh, I had the opportunity to attend international conferences, where I won student bursaries and prizes for my work, visited international collaborators to collect samples on a student travel award and competed in the GlaxoSmithKline student awards.
-My time in the Mylne lab was highly successful and enjoyable thanks to a great group, of not only intelligent and enthusiastic but friendly and supportive young people."
+My time in the Mylne research was highly successful and enjoyable thanks to a great group, of not only intelligent and enthusiastic but friendly and supportive young people."
 (21 Oct 2013)

 Christina Delay, 2011 Honours (UQ), First Class, Dean's Commendation